Jim Colucci is a freelance entertainment writer whose work has appeared in such

 graduated with a degree in marketing from the Wharton School of Business.

-Originally from Wayne, New Jersey, he now lives in New York City with Frank and their
+Originally from Wayne, New Jersey, he now lives in Los Angeles with Frank and their

 mischievous Boston terrier, Gabby.